 My preference is actually a mix of both: you can write long “pillar” articles, and then supplement them with shorter, more digestible content.

 One strategy is to batch produce a few pieces of shorter content, and then publish them over time using the scheduling feature in WordPress.
 In the meantime, you have a few days or weeks to prepare your longer posts while the short ones trickle out.
-(Check out the Editorial Calendar plugin to help you visualize your scheduled content.)
+(Check out the Editorial Calendar A plugin is a software component that adds specific features and functionality to your WordPress website.
+Esse...
+More to help you visualize your scheduled content.)

 If you ever feel the need to choose between quality and quantity, quality is the right choice every time.